fac30/PLOG_Jack_Casstles-Jones/Week_01.md

 [*What went well*]

 Creating good habits on git workflow may be the most important outcome for this week, and looks like you got it.
+It also looks like you have good basics regarding async code.
+No worries if you feel like you still don't master promises.
+Whenever you start working on real projects you will find them and just understanding them will be enough.
+If you create your own code you still can choose whatever feels better for you.

 [*Even better if*]

-Add more topics.
-You gave a great talk to the cohort about how you organised your CSS.
-You also showed a lot of interest in Ben's presentation regarding his approach to the concurrency workshops.
-We know that you keep your own Obsidian record of your learnings, so feel free to paste here some of the stuff you have there.
-You don't need to go too deep, just one line per topic with a short code snippet is more than enough.
+You could add a few one-liners for specific topics, like the technical struggles you had in your project.
+A short description with a code snippet is very effective.